Earlville Opera House

 The response to the offer was overwhelming.
 He was besieged with all kinds of proposals including one from the producers of Hair, another from the famous playwright and director, Robert Wilson, and others from various dance groups and theatrical troupes.
 Thus he had the arduous task of deciding which group would best benefit the community and would be best benefited by receiving the gift of the opera house.

 Skaggs is very pleased that the Earlville Opera House is a living, working success story.
-It is now a thriving performance and exhibition center for many other artists.
+It is now a thriving performance and exhibition center.
+Visit the link to see what’s on the schedule.

 2016 UPDATE